-Being familiar with bosses and monsters makes a huge difference.
-You’ll be ready for transitions, unique abilities, adds and anything else.
-By being familiar with the game, you can focus more on your performance and less on your survivability, because you’ll know exactly when to move and what to do.
+Being familiar with a boss encounter makes a huge difference.
+You’ll be ready for phase transitions, adds and anything else.
+By being familiar with the encounter, you can focus more on your performance and less on your survivability, because you’ll know exactly when to move and what to do.

 By knowing the encounter, you might learn to use uncommon abilities (snares, speed increase effects, damage absorbs, etc) to take full advantage of a fight mechanic.
 Remember, part of out-performing others is to maximize the amount of abilities used, and minimize the amount of time spent traveling.
 For melee DPS in particular, nothing is more important than speed and quickly closing the distance between you and your target.

-Check out the Interface Tweaks guide for more advice on how to setup your user interface!
+Check out the UI Customization guide for more advice on how to setup your user interface.